Harmehar-kaur/brewStack/README.md

 # Brew Stack - Coffee Company Website

 Welcome to Brew Stack, a coffee company website where coffee enthusiasts can explore, purchase gift cards, share reviews, and order delightful coffee products.
-This full-stack project is built using the MERN stack, incorporating MongoDB, Express.js, Node.js, along with EJS, HTML, and CSS.
+This full-stack project is built using the ME N stack, incorporating MongoDB, Express.js, and Node.js, along with EJS, HTML, and CSS.

 ## Features